(financial aid information is subject to change. Go to http://www.asbury.edu/offices/financial-aid for latest information.)

 FEDERAL LOANS AND WORK STUDY

 Federal Perkins Loan: The Perkins Loan is a long-term loan for students who enroll at least half-time.
 The selection of applicants for this program is based upon financial need as determined by the FAFSA.
 Applicants with the greatest financial need will be given preference.
 Loan repayment and interest payments are deferred until after graduation or as long as the individual remains in at least half-time enrollment at an accredited institution of higher education in the United States.
 The Federal Perkins Loan has a 9-month grace period beginning when the student graduates or drops below half-time enrollment.
 During the repayment period the charge is five percent (5%) interest on the unpaid balance.
 The above regulations and provisions of the Perkins Loan program are subject to change by federal legislative action.
 The Financial Aid Officer at Asbury University can provide information about loan cancellation provisions for borrowers who enter fields of teaching or who teach in designated schools.
 If a student defaults on a Perkins Loan and if Asbury is unable to collect, the federal government may take action to recover the loan.
+The Federal Perkins Loan will only be awarded to previous borrowers beginning in 2015-16.

 Federal Direct Loan: The Direct Loan program enables a student to borrow directly from the U.S. Department of Education.
 The maximum a student may borrow per year is: Freshmen $5,500, Sophomores $6,500, Juniors and Seniors $7,500.
 There are two types of Direct Loans: Subsidized and Unsubsidized.
 Graduate students may be able to borrow up to $20,500 per year based on need; only Direct Unsubsidized loans are available to Graduate students.
 The above regulations and provisions of the Direct Loan are subject to change by federal legislative action.
 The interest rates on Subsidized and Unsubsidized loans may vary from year to year, but cap at 8.25%.